ValentynaK17/belly-button-challenge/README.md

     - **css** subdirectory with *styleAdjustments.css* that adjusts style elements of the dashboard <br>
     - **js** subdirectory with the core JavaScript file *app.js*, responsible for constructing and rendering the interactive charts on the webpage: bar chart, bubble chart and custom gauge one adjusted depending on individual id selected, which reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare. <br>
 ## Usage
- - *Localy*: open the *index.html* in a web browser (such as Chrome) using Visual Studio Code, along with a suitable extension for live previews
+ - *Localy*: open the *index.html* in a web browser (such as Chrome) using Visual Studio Code, along with a suitable extension for live previews. <br>
- - *Online*: preview visualization on GitHub Pages (TO ADD A LINK)
+ - *Online*: preview visualization on GitHub Pages [here](https://valentynak17.github.io/belly-button-challenge/).<br>
 ## Info Resources
  - Populate html elements via json:
    - [Dropdown Items](https://stackoverflow.com/questions/56307874/how-do-i-use-d3-to-i-populate-drop-down-options-from-json)